tml1024/FluffyDisplay/README.md

 secondary display.)
 I would welcome that very much.
 They would be able to make the user experience much smoother than what this tool offers.

-Will this bs in the Mac App Store?
+Will this be in the Mac App Store?
 ----------------------------------

 No way.
 It uses undocumented CoreGraphics APIs and requires the